 The Company's consolidated sources of funds consist primarily of premiums written and investment income.
-Funds are applied primarily to the payment of claims and expenses.
-The Company generated positive cash flows from operating activities of approximately \$233.6 million and \$212.1 million for the quarters ended March 31, 2002 and 2001, respectively, as shown on the Consolidated Statement of Cash Flows.
+The Company generated positive cash flows from operating activities of approximately \$320.6 million and \$276.4 million for the six months ended June 30, 2002 and 2001, respectively, as shown on the Consolidated Statement of Cash Flows.
 Positive cash flows are invested pending future payments of claims and other expenses.
 Cash-flow shortfalls, if any, could be funded through sales of short-term investments and other investment portfolio securities.
 Substantially all of the investment portfolio securities are held by the Company's insurance subsidiaries.

-During the first quarter of 2001, the Company established a \$200 million commercial paper program, which was rated "A-1" by Standard and Poors ("S&P") and "P-1" by Moody's.
-At March 31, 2002, the Company had \$113.7 million in commercial paper outstanding with a weighted average interest rate of 1.81%.
-S&P affirmed the 'A-1' rating in February 2002.
-If the Company's commercial paper rating were to fall below 'A-1' or 'P-2', the Company would likely have difficulty selling commercial paper and any commercial paper that could be sold would require an interest rate in excess of the 'A-1/P-1' rating.
+During the second quarter of 2001, the Company established a \$200 million commercial paper program, which was rated "A-1" by Standard and Poors ("S&P") and "P-1" by Moody's.
+At June 30, 2002, the Company had \$113.0 million in commercial paper outstanding with a weighted average interest rate of 1.87%.
+S&P affirmed the "A-1" rating in February 2002 and Moody's affirmed the "P-1" rating in March 2002.
+If the Company's commercial paper rating were to fall below "A-1" or "P-2", the Company would likely have difficulty selling commercial paper and any commercial paper that could be sold would require an interest rate in excess of the "A-1/P-1" rating.